(German) An instinctive impulse to rove and travel about…..

 What if it rains?

 We raft rain or shine.
 We require five days notice to cancel your trip.
 Due to limitations by the Forest Service we generally book up and turn guests away, because of this we usually are unable to re-book your trip due to bad weather.
-We offer the free use of fleece jackets and waterproof paddle jackets to help keep you warmer on an overcast day.
+We offer the free use of waterproof paddle jackets to help keep you warmer on an overcast day.
 We also offer wetsuit, glove and bootie rentals.
 Rain showers are generally very brief.
 We have found that everyone still has a great time on their trip even if it does rain a little bit.
 It is whitewater rafting so you are going to get wet anyways

 Does anyone raft right in Estes Park?